hai-vr/documentation/docs/products/starmesh/prefabs/vrc.md

 - Add **RippleWaveBackSample.prefab** inside your avatar.
 - Change the position of the *Center* object to line up with your hip (X and Z).
 - Change the position of the *RippleWave* object to line up with your hip (X and Z).
+- In *SelectMeshes*, select the meshes that will be affected.

 ### Add or remove the menu